grittygrease/draft-sullivan-tls-signed-ech-updates/draft-sullivan-tls-signed-ech-updates.md

 ### Denial of Service Considerations

-The ECH Specification allows ECH Operators to decide which ECH extensions to attempt to decrypt based on the public ECHConfig ID advertised in the Client Hello and the public SNI name.
-This extension reduces the value of that signal, meaning that ECH operators will need to be willing to trial decrypt incoming ECH extensions.
-This is not a substantial burden, should be accounted for when provisioning these signed configs.
+The ECH Specification allows ECH Operators to decide which ECH extensions to attempt to decrypt based on the public ECHConfig ID advertised in the Client Hello and the public name.
+This extension reduces the value of thoses signals, depending on the ECH operator's chosen configurations, meaning that ECH operators may need to trial decrypt incoming ECH extensions.

 Attackers cannot force servers to send signed ECHConfigs without establishing TLS connections.
 Standard TLS denial-of-service mitigations (rate limiting, stateless cookies) apply equally to this mechanism.